 [Section 125 amended by No. 84 of 2004 s.
 80.]

-126. Extension of time
+126. Extending time for paying modified penalty

 An authorised person may, in a particular case, extend the period of 28 days within which the modified penalty may be paid and the extension may be allowed whether or not the period of 28 days has elapsed.

-127. Withdrawal of notice
+127. Withdrawing notice

 (1) Within 28 days after the giving of an infringement notice, an authorised person may, whether or not the modified penalty has been paid, withdraw the infringement notice by sending to the alleged offender a notice in the prescribed form stating that the infringement notice has been withdrawn.